Eye Controller

 **Target** is the Transform that the eyes will point towards.

-Use Auto Target will enable or disable the automatic target-finding feature.
-This will make the eyes look towards the closest Transform that has a certain tag.
-When enabled, it reveals more options: Auto Target Tag is the tag that identifies possible targets, and Auto Target Distance is the maximum distance between the character and a target.
+**Auto Target Tag** is the tag that identifies possible targets, and **Auto Target Distance** is the maximum distance between the character and a target.
 If a target is further away, it won't be looked at.

 **Look At Amount** is a 0-1 value that can be used to smoothly enable or disable Look At Target.
 At 0, any targets (manual or automatic) will be ignored, and Random Looking will be used if it's enabled.
 At 1, Random Looking will be ignored, and the eyes will be looking straight at the target.

-These options are shared between both Random Looking and Look At Target.
-Only the Eye Turn Speed option is available in both Classic and Pose-Based modes.
+Only the **Eye Turn Speed** option is available in both Classic and Pose-Based modes.
 Higher values will make the eyes turn faster.

 **Left/Right Eye Look At Bone** are Transforms that represent the eyes.
 They will usually be a set of bones in the character's rig that control the eyes or, less commonly, the actual eye meshes themselves.